CraftTweaker/CraftTweaker-Documentation/docs/Mods/ContentTweaker/WalkThrough.md

 ## Important Folders
-ContentTweaker should create two folders in your minecraft directory: "cot-scripts" and "resources". "cot-scripts" should be the location of all scripts related to ContentTweaker, as in most cases CraftTweaker scripts run too late for ContentTweaker to properly generate the objects. "resources" will be where all models, textures, and language files will be found.
+ContentTweaker should create two folders in your minecraft directory: "cot-scripts" and "resources". "cot-scripts" should be the location of all scripts related to ContentTweaker, as in most cases CraftTweaker scripts run too late for ContentTweaker to properly generate the content. "resources" will be where all models, textures, and language files will be found.
 More on this folder will be explained later.

 ## First Block
-So for the best example of how ContentTweaker's Objects works, I'll be showing you one of the basic objects you will be creating, a block.
-There are other objects that can be created, but I won't be including them in this walk-through.
+So for the best example of how ContentTweaker's content works, I'll be showing you one of the basic content pieces you will be creating, a block.
+There is other content that can be created, but I won't be including them in this walk-through.
 So first up, here is the script for the block I will using as example.
 Explanation of these methods can be found at the Blocks Page.
 ```